shiyis/faiss-t/README.md

 🔹 **Big Data Efficiency** → Works great for **billions of vectors** in deep learning (like in **VQ-VAE** or speech processing).
 🔹 **Compression** → Reduces storage from **high precision (32-bit floats) to a few bits per vector**.

-Would you like me to show a visual plot of this in action? 🎨👀